openminted/install-tutorial/workflows/post-install-workflows.md

 * Configure the galaxy instances (executor, editor) to use the OMTD TDM component classification scheme
 * Install omtd-importer which is a component that is used in workflows for transfering/downloading data from OMTD Storage.

-Clone install-tutorial repository (if it has not already been cloned).
+1.Clone install-tutorial repository (if it has not already been cloned).
 ```code=bash
 $ git clone https://github.com/openminted/install-tutorial.git
 ```

-cd to the workflows folder.
+2. cd to the workflows folder.
 ```code=bash
 $ cd install-tutorial/workflows
 ```

-Edit hosts and set the IP(s) of the VM(s) that host Galaxy executor and editor.
+3. Edit hosts and set the IP(s) of the VM(s) that host Galaxy executor and editor.
 Check if something has to be changed in group_vars/all; it is the file that contains all the configuration parameters.
 Then run the ansible script that configures/installs everything that is required.
 ```code=bash